 On this page you can download the discussion questions we develop and use them to start your own discussion group.
+Get friends together to discuss at your home, at a restaurant, brewery, coffee shop, or use them at a church for a small group, class or Bible study.
 Feel free to modify them using Microsoft Word or any PDF editor to meet your specific needs.

 - To explore faith with friends or family at your home, a coffee shop, restaurant or brewery